-Let’s begin this GodsyGirl post with a couple explanations about racism.
+Let’s begin this GodsyGirl Christian lifestyle blog post with a couple of explanations about racism.
 Then I want to speak from my heart.

 “Racism is discrimination, pre-judgments or hostile behaviours directed at another person on the basis of their race, ethnicity or cultural background” Source: ReachOut.com Honestly, I fear many racist Christians may not even know they are racists, so understanding the terminology is important.